Highlights of the Collection - Take Two

 Gifford Pinchot - The Fight for Conservation (1910)

 Pinchot was the leader of the utilitarian wing of the conservation movement, and this is his manifesto.
-His Training of a Forester (1914) is more interesting from a pure collectibility perspective, but this book is more important.
+His Training of a Forester (1914) is more interesting from a pure collectable perspective, but this book is more important.
 [Link]

-William Hornaday - Wild Life Conservation (1914)
+William Hornaday - Our Vanishing Wild Life (1913)

 Henry Beston - The Outermost House (1928)